vvrnck/urbanradar/user-interface/app/README.md

 ## Mobile

-The mobile application is a another project inside crimeradar.
+The mobile application is a another project inside Urban Map.
 The project detects if an user is on a desktop or mobile, and then shows the interface accordingly.

 Mobile version has a goal to be more intuitive for the final user, thus easier and with less options.
 Mainly focused on a field user with a single clicks away to get the expected result.